rdsea/ROHE/datasets/readme.md

 - The repository contains data collected from ROHE framework while performing experiments.
 - Each dataset folder includes the data collected from specific experiments of the related publication:
-  - `SPE2024`: The dataset used in the paper **On Optimizing Resources for Real-time End-to-End Machine Learning in Heterogeneous Edges** submitted to Software: Practice and Experience (SPE) journal.
+  - `SPE2024`: The dataset used in the paper **On Optimizing Resources for Real-time End-to-End Machine Learning in Heterogeneous Edges** published at Software: Practice and Experience (SPE) journal.
 For more details, please refer to the [readme](SPE2024/readme.md).
+  - `UCC2024`: The dataset used in the paper **Optimizing Multiple Consumer-specific Objectives in End-to-End Ensemble Machine Learning Serving** published at The 17th IEEE/ACM International Conference on Utility and Cloud Computing (UCC 2024).
+For more details, please refer to the [readme](UCC2024/readme.md).

 Authors:
 Minh-Tri Nguyen,